yoonghan/ev3-lejos/prototype/README.md

 # Prototypes
-To test lejos capabilities as well as TCP connections
+To test lejos capabilities using bluetooth

 ## Prerequisite
 1. Setup Lejos in Lego Brick